 There is no shortage of opinions from marketers about advertising agency new business development practices.
 And their opinions are not very flattering.
 I surveyed marketers at the beginning of the year to get beyond opinions and hear it from them.
-You can download the survey results and see for yourself what your future clients thinks about your business development practices.
+You can download the survey results and see for yourself what your future clients think about your business development practices.

 In our zeal to find that next great client, agencies so often forget the rules, cut corners, ignore experience or go after everything that moves.
 Which may be why new business success rates are so low.
 The survey asked marketers these specific questions.